 In July 2019, True Tone, which was already in the Macbook Pro, was added to the Macbook Air line.
 True Tone automatically adjusts the brightness of your screen to the lighting conditions where you are.
 If you tend to work in the dark, this will reduce eyestrain.

-I know many people who held off buying new Macs or upgrading from their old ones because they were not happy with the butterfly keyboard that was in Macs since 2015.
+I know many people who held off buying new Macs or upgrading from their old ones because they were not happy with the butterfly keyboard that was put in Macs since 2015.

 The butterfly keyboard had all sorts of issues.
 Some found it too light to the touch and prone to failure.
 There were complaints about dirt under keys causing them not to work properly.
 Even the new form factor for its arrow keys made some people unhappy.

-That is a thing of the past because the 2020 Macs come with a backlit Magic Keyboard.
+That is a thing of the past because the newer Macs come with a backlit Magic Keyboard.
 The refined scissor switch mechanism that long-time Mac users love is back and better.
 The inverted-T arrow keys are back too.